thanos-io/thanos/docs/components/sidecar.md

 * It implements Thanos' Store API on top of Prometheus' remote-read API.
 This allows [Queriers](./query.md) to treat Prometheus servers as yet another source of time series data without directly talking to its APIs.
 * Optionally, the sidecar uploads TSDB blocks to an object storage bucket as Prometheus produces them every 2 hours.
 This allows Prometheus servers to be run with relatively low retention while their historic data is made durable and queryable via object storage.

   NOTE: This still does NOT mean that Prometheus can be fully stateless, because if it crashes and restarts you will lose ~2 hours of metrics, so persistent disk for Prometheus is highly recommended.
-The closest to stateless you can get is using remote write (which Thanos experimentally supports, see [this](../proposals/201812_thanos-remote-receive.md).
+The closest to stateless you can get is using remote write (which Thanos supports, see [Receiver](./receive.md).
 Remote write has other risks and consequences, and still if crashed you loose in positive case seconds of metrics data, so persistent disk is recommended in all cases.

 * Optionally Thanos sidecar is able to watch Prometheus rules and configuration, decompress and substitute environment variables if needed and ping Prometheus to reload them.
 Read more about this in [here](./sidecar.md#reloader-configuration)